 The other day I was trying to generate ideas for posts for my blog (being in a creative rut is rough) and I asked my friend “what are somethings you’d like to know as a twentysomething?”
-She is turning 21 in November so I’d figured now would be a good time to ask her as she slowly transitions into the Twenty-something life.
-She said “One thing that I think separates you from me if how confident you are, so maybe right tips on how you went about gaining that confidence.”
+She said “One thing that I think separates you from me is how confident you are, so maybe write tips on how you went about gaining that confidence.”
 This posed an interesting question because I definitely wasn’t always the confident person and I still struggle depending on the area of life that it is.
 However, I do think I have been alive long enough to give advice on how to gain a mostly* confident demeanor.
 That being said, here are some of my tips for being a confident person.

 Don’t base your confidence on what other people think